joshuaeveleth/mgm/README.md

 Halcyon does not support IAR files at this time, and there is no workaround.

+# Working
+Connect and run mgmNode against this instance.
+Log into this instance.
+Basic region and estate management.

+# Not Working
+Assign region to a host.
+Start/Stop region.
+Content Management.
+React do-not-render shortcuts on immutable updates.

 # Upgrading

 This branch does not perform any MySQL migration, use at your own risk.